ssatyal/questions/questions.md

 In quirks mode, layout emulates nonstandard behavior in Navigator 4 and Internet Explorer 5.
 This is essential in order to support websites that were built before the widespread adoption of web standards.
 In full standards mode, the behavior is (hopefully) the behavior described by the HTML and CSS specifications.
 In almost standards mode, there are only a very small number of quirks implemented.

 - What's the difference between HTML and XHTML?
+XHTML is 'stricter', it mimics XML markup.
+The HTML I write very much follows XHTML guidelines!
 - Are there any problems with serving pages as application/xhtml+xml?
 - How do you serve a page with content in multiple languages?
 - What kind of things must you be wary of when design or developing for multilingual sites?
 - What are data- attributes good for?
+It's good to prefix to custom attributes.
+For example, angular uses "ng-" in it's html.
+This would fail a validator, so prefixing it with "data-" would allow it to pass validation.
 - Consider HTML5 as an open web platform.
 What are the building blocks of HTML5?
 - Describe the difference between a cookie, sessionStorage and localStorage.
 - Describe the difference between <script>, <script async> and <script defer>.